These pages do not apply outside Great Britain.

 It was clear from the evidence and the notes of the interviewer that the claimant's speech impediment was notable in the interview.
 However the tribunal found credible the interviewer's explanation for not commenting on it.
 The interviewer had no way of knowing whether the stammer was as a result of nerves or a 'disability' - as no information had been provided to him with regard to that issue.
 The employer could not reasonably be expected to know the claimant had a disability likely to put him at a substantial disadvantage in the assessment process, and accordingly had a defence to the reasonable adjustment duty.

-Comment: It may well be argued in a future case that an employer, given similar facts, should take reasonable steps to find out if there was a disability.
+Comment: Depending on the evidence, it may well be possible to argue in a future case that an employer, given similar facts, should take reasonable steps to find out if there was a disability.
+If disfluency is apparent, as was the case here, 'a stammer' is likely to sound different from normal disfluencies of someone (perhaps nervous) who does not have a stammer.
 See What if employer or service provider did not actually know? - taking reasonable steps to find out.

 If the stammer is not sufficiently evident and the employer turns down the applicant because of something arising from the stammer, the employer may have a defence to discrimination arising from disability.
 The employer has this defence if it shows that it did not know, and could not reasonably have been expected to know, that the individual had the disability (see 'lack of knowledge' defence).